Felony Defense

 Theft by Deception and Extortion (N.J.S.A.
 2C:20-4 & 2C:20-5)

 Theft by Deception (N.J.S.A.
 2C:20-4) occurs when someone unlawfully obtains property by creating a false impression, preventing another from getting important information, or failing to correct false impressions that influence others.
+Theft by Extortion (N.J.S.A.
+2C:20-5) involves obtaining property through threats, such as:- Threatening harm or injury to a person.

 - Accusing someone of a crime.